jcouto/JHU-neuropixels-2025/README.md

  - these probes have a 10-bit analog to digital converter and split the AP (highpass) and LFP (low pass) bands in separate streams

 **Neuropixels 2.0**:
- - will be available soon and can have 4 shanks,separated by 250um
+ - 1 shank and 4 shanks versions,separated by 250um
  - the tip length is around 200um
  - the electrodes are Linearly aranged, spaced 32um horizontaly and 15um vertically
  - each shank has 1280 selectable sites (aranged in a 2 by 640 array)
  - the signals are amplified with fixed gain, and the AP and LFP bands are combined and digitized with 12-bit precision.

-### Headstage
+## Headstage

 The signals come through the Flex alread multiplexed in time.
 The headstage will then serialize the data and send it to the computer.
 In addition, the headstage also provides a stable source of power to the ASIC and the master clock used for digitization.

 The headstage for Neuropixels 2.0 can carry 2 probes thus enabling recordings from 384*2 channels, which is ideal for recording chronically from mice with 2 probes.

-### Base station and acquisition system
+## Base station and acquisition system

 There are 2 systems to record with neuropixels, the **OneBox** and the **PXI system**.